 It could happen that you receive covered services from providers in Clark County, Washington and outside Washington and Alaska that do not have a contract with the Host Blue.
 In most cases, we will base the amount you pay for such services on either our allowed amount for these providers or the pricing requirements under applicable law.
-Please see the definition of Allowed Amount in Important Plan Information in this booklet for details on allowed amounts.
+See Allowed Amount in Important Plan Information in this booklet for details on allowed amounts.